samfitgen/trgen/docs/Triathlete-Olympic_Distance_Triathlon-Low_Volume.md

 **Description**:

-> Run 10-15min up to Easy-Moderate, RPE 6 to warm up, then this week repeat 10
+> Run 10-15min up to Easy-Moderate, RPE6 to warm up, then this week repeat 10
 > Hard, RPE9, 90-second efforts, recovering for an equal 90 seconds after each;
-> run 10min Easy, RPE 4 to cool down for a total of about 60 minutes of running
+> run 10min Easy, RPE4 to cool down for a total of about 60 minutes of running

 ### Friday